Anna Genovese, The Mob Wife Who Married New York’s Most Powerful Mafioso

 So, Anna Genovese used her connections to create safe havens for queer people.
 She began running drag clubs and gay bars, using mob connections to keep the police away and forking over some of the profits to the Mafia in exchange.
 Her first club, Club Caravan, opened in 1939 and hosted some of the era’s biggest drag queens.
 She also co-owned the 181 Club, which people referred to as the “homosexual Copacabana.”

 Meanwhile, Vito was exiled in Italy.
 For Anna, this was ideal.
 It also allowed her to explore her sexuality, and she reportedly had multiple affairs with several women throughout this period.
-Even when Vito came back to America in 1945, she made it clear she was through with him.
+Even when Vito came back to America in 1945, she made it clear she was done with him.

 They officially split in the early 1950s, but that wasn’t the end of it.
 Anna testified against Vito in 1953 — something no other mob wife had ever done — and even implicated other Mafiosos in her testimony.